 The PDPI Brazil English Teachers Program consists of English and Methodology classes 4 days a week, teaching seminars, and trips.
 There will be two free weekends when participants can travel if they wish.

 MSU English Language Center program coordinators will pick up your group at the Detroit Metropolitan Airport.
 The airport is an hour and a half drive from MSU.
-After arrival at MSU, you will be checked in to your residence hall.
+After arrival at MSU, you will be checked into the Graduate Hotel in East Lansing, Michigan.

-On the day after your arrival in East Lansing, you will have a day of orientation where program coordinators will go over the schedule, residence hall facilities, campus resources, and safety guidelines.
-Then you will be given a walking tour of campus and take the bus to a nearby department store where you can purchase personal items like toiletries and laundry soap.
+The day following your arrival in East Lansing, you will have a day of orientation where program coordinators will go over the schedule and campus resources.
+Then you will be given a walking tour of campus and get your MSU ID.
+You will also have a chance to do some shopping at Target in downtown East Lansing, and finally, you will attend a welcome reception where you will meet your teachers and program coordinators.

 During the three week program, you will have an MSU ID and will have the same access to university facilities as MSU students.
 These facilities include: MSU libraries, Intramural (IM) Sports facilities, MSU computer labs, health care and counseling centers, etc.